starwit/lj-projectbuilder/README.md

 ## How-To Build Application in Developer Mode

 * go to `application/Application.java` and run as Java application in your IDE
-* execute `ant coby_frontend` on commandline to copy frontend changes
+* execute `ant copy_frontend` on commandline to copy frontend changes